foosasugaome/PROJECT1/README.md

 * Count number of turns/tokens.
 Add or subtract based on result of last turn.
 * Candy will have random exchange values to be traded for turns/tokens.
 * Function to subtract tokens after every turn.
-* Function to add tokens if player successfuly grabs a toy.
+* Function to add tokens if player successfuly grabs a candy.

-## Development Progress

 ### Completed